UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 Strengths for Mixed-Material Applications

-Glass-to-metal bonding: UV adhesive is the professional standard for bonding glass to metal brackets, frames, and fittings.
-The high surface energy of both glass and metal promotes strong adhesion, and UV adhesive’s optical clarity and fast cure make it ideal for decorative and functional glass installations.
+Glass-to-metal and plastic-to-glass bonding: UV adhesive is the professional standard for bonding glass to metal brackets, frames, and fittings — the high surface energy of both materials promotes strong adhesion, and optical clarity plus fast cure suit decorative and functional glass installations.
+Display panels, optical devices, and sensor assemblies that combine plastics with glass elements bond reliably the same way, provided one surface transmits enough light for curing.

 Electronics assemblies: Circuit boards, sensor housings, and connectors often combine metals, plastics, ceramics, and glass.
 UV adhesive enables bonding and encapsulation of these assemblies with precision and speed that epoxy cannot match in production environments.